-And the Luxury Card™ Mastercard® Gold Card™ and Luxury Card™ Mastercard® Gold Card™ come with an airline travel credit of up to $200, a Global Entry Application Fee Credit of $100, and a complimentary Priority Pass Select lounge membership.
+And the Mastercard® Gold Card™ and Mastercard® Titanium Card™ come with an airline travel credit of up to $200, a Global Entry Application Fee Credit of $100, and a complimentary Priority Pass Select lounge membership.

 The Platinum Card® from American Express: Best for Rideshare Rewards

 If you’re someone who spends a lot of money each month on Uber rides, The Platinum Card® from American Express could be one of the metal credit cards for you.
 With this card, you’ll get $15 in Uber Cash added to your Uber account each month.

 You will need to pay a hefty $695 annual fee to get this card.
 But if you subtract, the $200 Uber Cash credit, that brings your true cost down significantly.
 And this card also comes with a:

 - $200 airline credit

 - Up to $100 fee credit for Global Entry or TSA Pre Check.

-In addition to all the benefits listed above, you’ll earn 5x Membership Rewards Points for flights that are booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel.
+In addition to all the benefits listed above, Earn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel.

 If you’re looking for luxury, The Platinum Card® from American Express has got you covered.
 You’ll receive complimentary benefits at over 1,000 Fine Hotels & Resorts properties.
 And you’ll get free access to over 1,300 airport lounges through the American Express Global Lounge Collection.